tanutarou/CarND-Vehicle-Detection/writeup.md

 [350, 590]|3.0|

-The below image shows all search windows.
+The below image shows all search windows and detected window.

 ![alt text][window]

+![alt text][out_window]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?